 Applications to the TBLMF are closed.

 In August 2020, we partnered with Black Visions to launch the Transformative Black-led Movement Fund (TBLMF).
-The goal of the TBLMF is to transparently and efficiently resource Black-led organizations and Black individuals in the Twin Cities.
-This fund was originally allocated $3.1 million, however through adaptation to clear need, it received an additional $4 million to let us invest in more community-led safety strategies now.
+The goal of the TBLMF was to transparently and efficiently resource Black-led organizations and Black individuals in the Twin Cities.
+This fund was originally allocated $3.1 million, however because of clear need, it received an additional $4 million to let us invest in more community-led safety strategies now.
 The Transformative Black-led Movement Fund was open from August 10, 2020 to November 23, 2020.

-We distributed $1.2M in Mutual and Legal Aid, $1.1M in Economic and Cultural Justice, $2.9M in Organizing for a New Future, and $1.3M in Transformative and Healing Justice.
+The total amount redistributed through the TBLMF was $7.1 million.
+We distributed $1.3M in Mutual and Legal Aid, $1.1M in Economic and Cultural Justice, $3M in Organizing for a New Future, and $1.7M in Transformative and Healing Justice.

-Through this fund, we will support Black communities, including organizations and individuals.
-We will also specifically prioritize funding organizations led by and for marginalized Black communities and Black people who hold the marginalized identities, including LGBTQ communities, especially Trans communities/people; women, femmes, and children; people with disabilities; poor and working-class folks; immigrants, especially those who are undocumented; people who have been previously incarcerated; sex workers; and other criminalized communities.
+Through this fund, we supported Black communities, including organizations and individuals.
+We also prioritized funding organizations led by and for marginalized Black communities and Black people who hold the marginalized identities, including LGBTQ communities, especially Trans communities/people; women, femmes, and children; people with disabilities; poor and working-class folks; immigrants, especially those who are undocumented; people who have been previously incarcerated; sex workers; and other criminalized communities.

-A small percentage of the funding (5%) will go towards supporting BIPOC-led organizations that help support Black movement work and Black liberation, even if they are not necessarily Black-led.
+A small percentage of the funding (5%) went towards supporting POCI-led organizations that help support Black movement work and Black liberation, even if they are not necessarily Black-led.
 Additionally, resources will be allocated to support Indigenous and people of color with mutual and legal aid.

 We have prioritized the following community organizing strategies that will help us defund the police, move us towards abolition, and build the future we need.